Discussing bladder control problems, even with the doctor, can cause discomfort, and embarrassment.

 • Blockage problems- Blockage problems in men can cause urine to back up into the system.
 This can lead to other unpleasant urinary hassles such as leaking and bladder infections.

-• Scar tissue– This may have developed during radiation, or procedures done on the urinary tract, can constrict the urethra and bladder outlet, causing urine to build up in the system.
+• Scar tissue– This may develop as a result of radiation, or surgical procedures involving the urinary tract and can constrict the urethra or bladder outlet, causing urinary blockage.

 • Infection- An infection on the tip of the penis that may develop from STI or thrush issues is likely to cause painful, difficult urination.

 Whether you are male or female, and whether you have an obstructive or non-obstructive type of urinary retention – or even both – it is essential to visit a doctor as soon as possible to stop serious health issues developing.

 Complication issues may include:

 • Frequent urinary tract infections resulting from bacteria if the urine stays in the bladder.

 • Long term obstruction of the urinary tract may lead to painful bladder stones.